mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step9.md

 }
 ```

-Just like SQL the where keyword is used to indicate that you want to filter the results.
-And and or filters and a combination of these are allowed.
+Just like SQL, the `where` keyword is used to indicate that you want to filter the results. `And` and `or` filters and a combination of these are allowed.
 A lot of operators to check for equality and boundaries are supported.

-If you want to learn more about the rich possibilities please check https://chillicream.com/docs/hotchocolate/v15/fetching-data/filtering.
+If you want to learn more about the rich possibilities, please check [HotChocolate Filtering Documentation](https://chillicream.com/docs/hotchocolate/v15/fetching-data/filtering).

 Run the query and verify that the result looks like this.